Dev.IQ · 02

 • Permit applications (ITD, 404, etc. if needed)

-• Final plat preparation
+• Final plat (from surveyor)

-• Comment and response rounds (3–4 on average)
+• Comment-and-response rounds (3–4 average)

 • Stamped and approved plans